 In dissociative identity disorder the amnesia can refer to different types of amnesia.
 One important type means that one of two things happen often.
 The ANP (who are often the host during times when the individual is not in danger) switches with another ANP, that they lack the ability to share memory with.

 An EP (alter that holds trauma memories) switches with the ANP (alter that does not hold trauma memories) that is usually in executive control of the individual who the EP does not share memory with.

 Individuals with undiagnosed dissociative identity disorder often do not noticed switching, amnesia, or even partial dissociation (intrusions).
 This is one reason why

 dissociative identity disorder is often unidentified.
 If an individual comes to a mental health professional for help it is usually for other problem such as PTSD, depression, eating disorders, or relationship problems.
 Some individuals with dissociative identity disorder are so dissociated, then can be in a car one moment, and their house the next, and are so use to this that they don't even acknowledge it.
 This can go for a lifetime or until it is caught by someone other than the individual with the problem.
 (Howell, 2011, p.
 148)

 Last 3 Criteria

 The last 3 criteria are common to most mental health diagnosis

-and simply means that the symptoms are severe enough to be disrupting life, the symptoms are not due to religious or cultural practice, and the symptomsa are not due to any type of drug.
+and simply mean that the symptoms are severe enough to be disrupting life, the symptoms are not due to religious or cultural practice, and the symptoms are not due to any type of drug.